Alex-ala/centos-workhorse/README.md

  - user: user to apply configs to
  - update_dunst: updates dunst from source if set
  - update_tmux: updates tmux from source if set.
 Please specify release URL in tmux/defaults
+ - update_feh: updates feh from source if set.
+Please specify release URL in feh/defaults
+ - update_zsh: updates zsh from source if set.
+Please specify release URL in zsh/defaults

 Things I want: